 After working as a temporary professional for a while, you’re hitting the job market in search of a full-time job.
-The question now, though, is how exactly do you list that temp work on your resume and explain it well during interviews?
+The question now, though, is how exactly do you list that temp office work on your resume and explain it effectively during interviews?
 Here’s what you need to know.

 Make sure you’re promoting all of your latest skills and expertise on your resume and when interviewing.
 As a temporary professional, you may have gained new talents worth mentioning.
 If you completed any training programs through your temp agency, be sure to cite those, too.

 5. Point out your adaptability

 Doing temp work, you no doubt learned to adapt quickly to new work environments and hit the ground running.
 Employers really value candidates who can make an immediate impact, so be sure to mention these abilities when marketing yourself in your job search.